telehash/telehash.github.io/kademlia.md

 Telehash uses a DHT system based on [Kademlia][].

-Every node inside Telehash is a 256bit value based on the sha256 hash of the node's public key.
+Every node inside Telehash is a 256bit value based on the sha256 hashname.

-Based on this size, there will be 256 buckets (so-called k-buckets) which all have room for a certain amount of nodes.
+Based on this size, there could be a theoretical maximum of 256 buckets (also called `k-buckets`) which each bucket tracking a certain amount of active nodes.
 The number of nodes maintained in each bucket is called Kmin, and the overall limit on total nodes maintained across all buckets is called Kmax.

 In a big p2p network, it's pretty impossible to know all information about all nodes.
 There would be too much network overhead for nodes to update each other and the amount of storage you need just to keep track of all nodes is too big.